hoehermann/purple-presage/README.md

 Note: bitlbee users will receive the login QR-code in form of a URI from a system contact "Logon QR Code".
 You may need to allow unsolicited messages from unknown contacts in your client.
 The URI can be converted using any tool like a local [`qrencode`](https://www.shellhacks.com/qr-code-generator-windows-linux-macos/) or [online services](https://www.the-qrcode-generator.com/) (use at your own risk).

+## Configuration

+* `startup-delay-seconds` int
+  Tells the plug-in to wait the specified amount of seconds (default: 1) between spawning the native thread for the rust runtime and actually starting the rust runtime.
+This magically alleviates database locking issues.

 ## Features

 ### Present